 For the first month or so after I started teaching them, we learned this verse, complete with motions (kids always learn stuff better with movement), and we talked about what it meant.

-Lately I’ve been thinking about that verse again, and how it’s the same vision my hubby and I have for our own children now.
+Lately I’ve been thinking about that verse again, and how it’s the same vision my husband and I have for our own children now.
 Over the next few weeks, I plan to introduce this vision verse to our boys and share with them the same things that I taught my students about how it applies to them.

 The People who KNOW THEIR GOD

-Since WE are “the people” who should know our God, Brad and I want our children to understand how we can know God, how we spend time with Him, and how having a relationship with Him and truly knowing Him is different than just knowing ABOUT Him.
+Since we are “the people” who should know our God, Brad and I want our children to understand how we can know God, how we spend time with Him, and how having a relationship with Him and truly knowing Him is different than just knowing ABOUT Him.
 It’s easy for children who are always in church and surrounded by Christian family members, Christian music, and Bible stories to know a lot ABOUT God.

 We want our boys to love God with all their hearts, to be able to pray and talk to Him on their own (and WANT to), to know His voice and recognize His leading, and to understand the importance of reading their Bibles.
 We want them to know what the Bible says about God and His character – His love, His goodness, His mercy, His holiness, and His justice.